“Rome was a poem pressed into service as a city.”-Anatole Broyard

 - Pizza Zizza: really yummy pizza near the Vatican City.
 They had a chef’s sample platter with six different pizzas, obviously that is what we ordered, and were not disappointed.

 - Hostaria La Botticella: a cozy, authentic restaurant which was one of our favorites.
 We were the only ones in the restaurant when we first arrived, then it began to fill up.
-I order the special, a hearty and messy homemade lasagna and Andrew got a mushroom ravioli, both were fantastic!
-Unfortunately we lost the photos Andrew took on this trip, so we did not have the picture of the outside, and were unable to remember the name of this restaurant.
+I order the special, a hearty and messy homemade lasagna it was fantastic!
+Unfortunately some photos were lost that were taken on this trip, so we did not have the picture of the outside, and were unable to remember the name of this restaurant.
 Luckily with some detective skills and solid reviews on yelp and TripAdvisor, I was able to find this amazing restaurant so I could be sure to share it with you!

 - Cantina e Cucina: a delicious authentic Italian Restaurant that was only a seven minute walk from our B&B, that greets you with a glass of Prosecco if you have to wait.
 I ordered another lasagna, completely different from the Hostaria La Botticella, it was nearly perfect, each layer was the exact same width and was super soft that someone without teeth could have easily eaten it.